 Cyprus being among those 250 winegrowing regions targeted, the vineyards to be surveyed and wines to be tasted starts today, as project collaborators fly in this evening into Larnaca.

-Wish them good luck and let the vineyards speak.
+Wish them good luck and let the vineyards speak, because terroir can be everything.

 A first, is a first – select Cyprus Wine Tasting in Lebanon 🇱🇧 #hapening #privatetasting